Forms

 ## Form Structure

-Forms collect subscribers into a workspace.
-They can be embedded on your website, shown as overlays, used in landing pages, or shared through Mailrith capture experiences depending on the display option you choose.
+Use forms to collect subscribers in a workspace.
+Depending on the display option you choose, a form can be embedded on your website, shown as an overlay, used on a landing page, or shared through a Mailrith capture experience.

-Every form needs an email field because Mailrith uses the email address to create or update the subscriber.
-You can add more fields and content blocks when the signup needs additional context.
+Every form must include an email field because Mailrith uses the email address to create or update the subscriber record.
+Add more fields and content blocks only when the signup needs more context.

 1. Click **Forms** in the left sidebar.